Delicious Low-Carb Thanksgiving Side Dishes

 Roasted Rutabagas with Lemon-Brown Butter Sauce & Crispy Sage

-Roasted rutabagas become rich and creamy when roasted whole.
+Roasted rutabagas are naturally low-carb vegetables, but they become rich and creamy when roasted whole.
 Then we halve and pan-fry them for a delectable textural juxtaposition.
 These root vegetables are often waxed to maintain freshness—you'll be able to feel it.
 It's easy to remove the wax with a quick dip in boiling water, making the skin edible again.
 Serve the rutabagas as a side or vegetarian appetizer for a special meal, such as Thanksgiving dinner.

 Vietnamese-Style Coconutty Brussels Sprouts